linklayer/pyvit/README.rst

 .. code:: python

-    from canard import can
+    from pyvit import can
-    from canard.hw import socketcan
+    from pyvit.hw import socketcan

     dev = socketcan.SocketCanDev("can0")